 Pricing

-A veteren of the blog and personal website space, WordPress only recently got into the paid newsletter game, launching WordPress.com Newsletter in December 2022.
+A veteran of the blog and personal website space, WordPress got into the paid newsletter game by launching WordPress.com Newsletter.
 WordPress’ willingness to invest in a paid newsletter platform is a good indicator of the form’s longevity.

 Pros